 Without expert guidance the family might have accepted the offer as a happy windfall.
-But as Bessemer's oil and gas advisory team looked closer, it became clear that acquiring the client's interest was critical to the company's broader plans for horizontal drilling into potentially rich shale deposits.
+But as Bessemer's mineral and energy resource management team looked closer, it became clear that acquiring the client's interest was critical to the company's broader plans for horizontal drilling into potentially rich shale deposits.
 Subsequent sale negotiations resulted in a windfall for the family amounting to 10 times the original offer.